Regional Vice President (RVP), Operations Salary

 Popular Skills for Regional Vice President (RVP), Operations

-Survey results imply that Regional Vice Presidents of Operations put a diverse skill set to use.
-Most notably, skills in Strategic Planning, Business Development, Customer Relationship Management, and Operations Management are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Profit & Loss Statements, Sales Management, and People Management.
-Most people familiar with Business Development also know Organizational Development.
+Regional Vice Presidents of Operations generally report applying a varied skill set to their work.
+Most notably, facility with Strategic Planning and Business Development are correlated to pay that is significantly above average, leading to increases of 21 percent and 12 percent, respectively.
+Skills that pay less than market rate include Profit & Loss Statements, Sales Management, and People Management.
+Most people who know Business Development also know Organizational Development.

 Pay by Experience Level for Regional Vice President (RVP), Operations